 The models were evaluated using five key metrics: Specificity, Recall, Accuracy, Precision, and F1 Score.
 These metrics provide a comprehensive assessment of the model's performance across different aspects, ensuring a thorough examination of their effectiveness in capturing specific nuances within the dataset.
 The use of grid search and cross-validation enhances the reliability of our results and underscores the robustness of our model selection process.

-Experiment 2 (LLMS)
+Experiment 1: LLMs Predictive Performance

 The primary objective of this experiment is to transform our dataset into a format compatible with large language models and subsequently compare their performance with classical machine learning models.
 The dataset was partitioned into two categories: external validation and internal validation.
 As previously mentioned, we divided the dataset and our test set into two-tenths based on the test size ratio.
 Subsequently, KNN imputation was applied to handle missing values.